Connic

 How Guardrails Work

 Guardrails sit in the execution pipeline of every agent run.
 They check content at two points: before the agent processes the input, and after the agent produces a response.
-The flow looks like this:

 User InputInput GuardrailsAgentOutput GuardrailsResponse

 Output guardrails evaluate the agent's response before it reaches the user.
 If the response contains system prompt fragments, toxic content, or data exfiltration patterns, the guardrail intercepts it.
-The user receives a safe rejection message instead.
+The user gets a safe rejection message instead.

 Three Modes of Action